How to Buy Rollerskis | Swenor Rollerskis

 Click here to check out the Swenor Skate Extra Long

-These are premium rollerskis for the most on-snow feeling of any skate rollerski.
-The skate elite is a wood, fiberglass composite ski that has been a favorite for years.
-The new skate carbon is a carbon fiber ski that is the best rollerskiing experience we have to offer.
-The skate carbon is lightweight like the Skate aluminum while has the vibration dampening of our skate elite.
-These skis are the choice of those looking to enhance their training by reducing fatigue associated with hitting bumps in the road.
+This is a premium rollerski for the most on-snow feeling of any skate rollerski. he skate elite is a wood, fiberglass composite ski that has been a favorite for years.
+This ski is the choice of those looking to enhance their training by reducing fatigue associated with hitting bumps in the road.

 Click here to check out the Swenor Skate Elite